Coroners (Determination of Suicide) Bill [HL]

 Overview

 This bill mandates that coroners in England and Wales, when ruling a death a suicide, must record their opinion on the contributing factors.
-This information will be collected and published anonymously by the Office for National Statistics to help understand suicide trends, while protecting the identities of the deceased.
+This information will be anonymized, analyzed by the Office for National Statistics, and used to inform suicide prevention strategies.
+The bill also clarifies that this recorded information cannot be used as evidence in court.

 Description